learn-co-curriculum/react-hooks-redux-use-dispatch-readme/README.md

 by calling `this.props.addItem()`.

 There is an even simpler way to approach bundling our actions and `dispatch` into props.
-The second argument of `connect` accepts a function, as we've see, _or_ an object.
+The second argument of `connect` will accept a function (as we've seen) _or_ an object.
 If we pass in a function, `mapDispatchToProps()`, we must incorporate `dispatch`.
 If we pass in an object, `connect` handles this for us!